cockroachlabs-field/crdb-geo-tourist/README.md

   Normal  EnsuringLoadBalancer  8m40s  service-controller  Ensuring load balancer Normal  EnsuredLoadBalancer   8m1s   service-controller  Ensured load balancer
 ```

-Enter the value associated with `LoadBalancer Ingress:` into your Web browser to see the app running.

 ### If you need to rebuild the Docker image